 Equally as remarkable is the energy reduction at Bullitt County Schools’ Maryville Elementary.
 The school reduced energy use by 40.67 percent, just 0.7 percent behind East Valley Elementary School.

-“Woodford County has been one of the leaders in a major surge of energy efficiency focus by public schools that has reduced the cost of powering, lighting, heating and cooling these learning centers to the tune of $123 million over the last seven years,” said KSBA Executive Director Mike Armstrong.
-“Through the work by Southside Elementary and district staff, this school reduced its energy consumption by 24.68 percent between 2015 and 2016.
-Every dollar saved by these efforts goes right back into the teaching and learning achievements in this district.”
+“Across the state, school district leaders have made significant decisions to implement energy efficiency strategies that have reduced the cost of powering, lighting, heating and cooling these learning centers to the tune of $170 million over the last seven years,” said KSBA-SEMP Director Ron Willhite.
+“Every dollar saved by these efforts goes right back into the teaching and learning in the schools.”